• Pricing

 by David Beníček

-Create a URL link in seconds!
-Skip the hassle of attachments—share, embed, or link your PDF effortlessly with these simple methods.
+Create a link to a PDF in seconds.
+Skip the hassle of attachments—share, embed, or link your PDF effortlessly with these simple methods from Smallpdf.

 PDFs are great for sharing because they can be opened on almost any device without requiring special software.
 A PDF Converter allows you to turn any Microsoft Office document or image file into a PDF in seconds—no registration needed, and no new software to install.